-Next, President Killeen asked Mr. Edwin J. Lee, Administrative Information Technology Services, to give a demonstration of the University's new website.
+Next, President Killeen asked Mr. Edwin J. Lee, Administrative website.
 Mr. Lee showed four metrics measuring enrollment data and showed how the website can be navigated to present various types of data.
 He said the website addresses the needs of a wide base and is an effort to create transparency.